-Julie Bélisle is the newly appointed head of cultural action at the Musée d’art contemporain de Montréal.
+Julie Bélisle is the head of digital content development at the Musée d’art contemporain de Montréal.
 From 2004 to 2015, she was involved in research and mediation at the Galerie de l’UQAM and contributed to various digital exhibition projects (Virtual Museum of Canada, Musée national des beaux-arts du Québec).
 She holds a doctorate in art history, and her research area is the use of material culture in contemporary art.
 She has also worked as a curator, notably on Le Projet Peinture : un instantané de la peinture au Canada, which involved 60 artists (with Louise Déry, Galerie de l’UQAM, 2013).
 She has written essays on a number of Québec artists, has been art director of Spirale, and sits on the board of directors of Éditions esse.
 Since 2014, she has been a lecturer on museology at the Université du Québec en Outaouais.

 Sylvette Babin holds a master’s in open media from Concordia University.
 She has been the director and editor of esse arts + opinions since 2002, while continuing her practice as a performance artist.
 She has participated in numerous artistic events in Canada, Europe, Asia, and Latin America.
 Her writings have been published in magazines, catalogues, and artist books, and she has curated several events, including Les Convertibles produced by Culture pour tous (2006), Infraction 08 (Sète, France, 2008), and Il Nostro Gusto (Triennale Orange, Saint-Hyacinthe, 2009).